-An appeal is a formal way of asking us to review and change a coverage decision we have made.
-For more information on asking for appeals about your Part D prescription drugs, see the "Coverage Decisions, Appeals, and Complaints" section.
+An appeal is a formal way of asking us to review and change a coverage decision we have made

+For more information about making appeals about your Part D prescription drugs, see the "Coverage Decisions, Appeals, and Complaints" section.
 You may call us if you have questions about our appeals process.